top of page

 Problem Statement

-To design an adoption preparation system that reduces the number of adoption disruptions and enhances efficiency of adoption preparation for parents
+To design an adoption preparation system that reduces the number of adoption disruptions and enhances the efficiency of adoption preparation for parents.

 Design